janhaans/kubernetes/documentation/security/README.md

 `kubectl api-resources --namespaced=false`

-To assign a ClusterRole to a user or service account, you would need to create a **ClusterxRoleBinding**
+To assign a ClusterRole to a user or service account, you would need to create a **ClusterRoleBinding**

 Some other commands: